Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Background

 \subsection{A Brief Introduction to Logic-Based Reasoning}

+While the ``symbolic'' components of neurosymbolic approaches vary, many of them utilize some form of \textit{logic}-based reasoning.
 We can think of a logic as a formal system comprised of syntax, semantics and inference rules.
-Different logics are more suitable for different applications either because of their ability to capture interesting properties or because of their automation facilities.
+Different logics may suit different applications either because of their abilities to represent interesting properties or because of their levels of automation.
 In this section, we will cover logic programming, probabilistic logic programming, fuzzy logic and description logic, highlighting how they are used for reasoning on graph structures.

 \emph{Logic programming} \cite{baral1994logic} is one of the most prominent and widely used symbolic reasoning techniques.
 The fundamental building blocks of this paradigm are \textit{Horn clauses} \cite{horn1951sentences}, which are formulas of the form: